 When searching for a medical alert system for yourself or a loved one, you will want to consider response times and overall reliability.
 After all, an alert system is only as effective as the monitoring personnel behind it.

-Thankfully, the top companies are outfitted with TMA (CSAA) Five Diamond Certified monitoring centers that deliver surprisingly fast response times.
-To give you a better sense of response times, this is the time it takes for an agent to contact you or your loved one after the help button is pressed.
-This normally happens in a matter of seconds (typically 15-45 seconds), and these seconds can save a life.
+Thankfully, the top companies are outfitted with TMA Five Diamond Certified monitoring centers that deliver surprisingly fast response times.
+When you or your loved one presses the help button, an agent typically responds in 15 to 45 seconds, and those seconds can genuinely save a life.

 Also, today’s monitoring centers are highly reliable.
 Their job is to process an emergency alert as fast and accurately as possible.
 So rest assured you will likely have a professional, friendly agent on the line if/when you experience a medical emergency.
 They will then follow the protocol to decide the best course of action.
 This might mean contacting a caretaker or family member, or it could mean dispatching police, fire, or EMS for more serious emergencies.